mattcroat/joy-of-code/posts/using-websockets-with-sveltekit/using-websockets-with-sveltekit.md

 If you start the development server with `npm run dev` it should work and you should see the `Hello, World 👋` message in the console.

-If you want to emmit a message when a value changes don't forget you can use a reactive declaration block.
+If you want to emit a message when a value changes don't forget you can use a reactive declaration block.

 ```html:+page.svelte showLineNumbers
 <script lang="ts">